nasa-jpl/ION-DTN/gh-pages/docs/index.md

 ## 📊 Benchmark Tests

-- **BP/LTP Throughput Study**: a comprehensive study of BP/LTP performance on various CPU/OS architecture will be provided in the [ION Deployment Guide](https://github.com/nasa-jpl/ION-DTN/blob/current/doc/ION%20Deployment%20Guide.pdf) after ION 4.1.3 is released.
+- **BP/LTP Throughput Study**: a comprehensive study of BP/LTP performance on various CPU/OS architecture will be provided in the [ION Deployment Guide](ION-Deployment-Guide.md) after ION 4.1.3 is released.
 (Current estimated time is Fall of 2023)

 ## 🛠️ Installation and Configuration

 1. Clone the repository:
    ```bash
    git clone https://github.com/nasa-jpl/ION-DTN.git
    ```
-2. Follow the steps in the [Quick Start Guide](https://github.com/nasa-jpl/ION-DTN/wiki/ION-Quick-Start-Guide)
+2. Follow the steps in the [Quick Start Guide](./ION-Quick-Start-Guide.md).

-3. A simple tutorial of ION's configuration files can be found [here](https://github.com/nasa-jpl/ION-DTN/wiki/Basic-Configuration-File-Tutorial-%26-Examples)
+3. A simple tutorial of ION's configuration files can be found [here](./Basic-Configuration-File-Tutorial.md).

-4. A set of configuration file templates for various DTN features can be found [here](https://github.com/nasa-jpl/ION-DTN/wiki/ION-Config-File-Templates).
+4. A set of configuration file templates for various DTN features can be found [here](./ION-Config-File-Templates.md).

 ## 📜 License

 ION is licensed under the MIT License.
-Please see the [LICENSE](LICENSE) file for details.
+Please see the [LICENSE](./License.md) file for details.

-## 🐛 Known Issues

-For a complete list of known issues and solutions, please refer to the [Known-Issues](https://github.com/nasa-jpl/ION-DTN/wiki/Known-Issues) Page.

 ## 🚀 Current Uses of ION & ION-Integrated Systems